mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-edit-attachments/5-files-search-after-editing.md

 7. Search for the file name.
 8. Verify the file name appears in the search list

-Scenario 2: Verify Users can NOT search the file after Editing a post to remove it.
+Scenario 2: Verify Users cannot search the file after Editing a post to remove it.

 Steps: